Our £500 believe housing community grant scheme supports projects that make a real difference to people’s lives and wellbeing.

 We welcome applications from not-for-profit and voluntary organisations as well as local schools.

 To apply for this grant your project must benefit the local community in one of more of the areas that believe housing operates in.
-View our locations here.
+Scroll down to view our locations.

 what does the believe housing £500 community grant support?